 Brush, tree, and hedge trimmings must be cut and tied into bundles no larger than four feet in length and two feet in diameter.

 Large piles of loose brush will only be collected by special request and will be subject to a fee.
 Call the Public Works Department at 216-691-7300 to make arrangements for collection.

-Loose leaves that are raked or blown to the tree lawn will be collected in November (weather permitting).
+Loose leaves that are raked or blown to the tree lawn will be collected in November and April (weather permitting).